 As part of the Strategic Plan, the School has sought to attract and retain quality staff.
-Over the past twelve months there has been a move closer to attaining this outcome.
+In 2019 we moved closer to attaining this outcome.
 The provision of management and administrative support has resulted in a culture of strong collegiality and professional satisfaction.
-This satisfaction is evident in this year's 77% Teacher retention rate of quality teachers.
+This satisfaction is evident in this year's 92% teacher retention rate of quality teachers.
 There is a strong sense of staff appreciation valued by parents, students, and management.